Stephan-Ghequiere/requestlogging_aspnetcore/README.md

 Consistent and clear logging makes tracking down errors easier.
 Logging incoming and outgoing REST calls can play a major role in finding why calls return errors.

-The toolbox provides a middleware for logging incoming requests and a delegating handler for logging outgoing requests.
+The toolbox provides a Middleware for logging incoming requests and a DelegatingHandler for logging outgoing requests.
 Both will log the the HttpMethod, Path and Headers on requests, on responses the HttpMethod, Path, StatusCode and elapsed time is logged.
-When using the middleware in conjunction with the delegating handler the middleware will also log the total time tha app was waiting on calls.
+When using the Middleware in conjunction with the DelegetingHandler the Middleware will also log the total time the app was waiting on calls.

-To use the request logging middelware two steps are needed.
+To use the RequestLoggingMiddelware two steps are needed.

 First register the service in the **ConfigureServices** method in the **Startup** class: